-In addition to cash compensation, the Company provides that each non-employee director will receive an annual award of RSUs.
+In addition to cash compensation, the Company provides that each non-employee director will receive an annual award of restricted stock units ("RSUs").
 On the day following each annual meeting of our shareholders, each non-employee director then in office will receive an annual award of RSUs.
 All RSUs vest in full as of the date of the next annual meeting of shareholders.

-During 2018, each non-employee director as listed in the Director Compensation Table received 1,500 RSUs with a grant-date fair value of \$24,375 which vest on May 21, 2019.
-Four of the five non-employee directors elected to defer receipt of these vesting shares until a later date.
+During 2020, each non-employee director as listed in the Director Compensation Table received 3,900 RSUs with a grant-date fair value of \$55,692 which will vest on May 25, 2021.
+Two of the six non-employee directors elected to defer receipt of these vesting shares until a later date.